beatnaut/tolgasezer.github.io/_posts/2014-12-07-hello-world.md

 Let's also assume that investors have a primitive behavioural rule.
 They choose a asset management company randomly and exit when their maximum drawdown is hit.
-They re-enter at random the next time tick.
+They re-enter at random at the next time tick.
 Everytime the investor enters, he informs the asset managment company of his individual utility function.

-In this artificial world, we further assume a minimum level of consiousness, i.e. "ZIP", and do not consider "Memory", "Conscioussness", "Reasoning".
+In this artificial world, we further assume a minimum level of consiousness, i.e. "ZIP", and do not consider attributes such as "{Memory", "Conscioussness", "Reasoning".

 ### Heterogenous Asset Managers